forcedotcom/sfdx-analytics/README.md

 **Measure and Dimension Attribute Data Types**

-Attributes specified in a LWC's `analtyicsDashboard` target config are displayed in the TCRM Analytics dashboard builder UI for configuration.
+Attributes specified in a LWC's `analtyicsDashboard` target config are displayed in the CRM Analytics dashboard builder UI for configuration.
 In addition to the common data types, this target also supports `Measure` and `Dimension` data types for components with `<hasStep>true</hasStep>`.
 Dashboard builders are able to choose a column of the given data type from the results of the attached step.

 ## CRM Analytics LWC Features